symfony/symfony-docs/messenger.rst

 In this example, if handling a message fails 3 times (default ``max_retries``), it will then be sent to the ``failed`` transport.
-While you *can* use ``messenger:consume failed`` to consume this like a normal transport, you'll usually want to manually view the messages in the failure transport and choose to retry them:
+While you *can* use ``messenger:consume failed`` to consume this like a normal transport, you will usually want to manually view the messages in the failure transport and choose to retry them: